 Norma Herr Women’s Center is Cleveland’s only low-barrier emergency shelter for women ages 18-80.
 The emergency shelter serves an average of 170 women each night.

 Who is Norma Herr?

-Norma Herr Women’s Center was not named after a wealthy donor or a local public figure.
-The shelter on Payne Avenue was named after one of its residents.
+Norma Herr Women’s Center was not named after a donor or a local public figure.
+The shelter on Payne Avenue was named after one of its guests.

 Norma Herr began her life as a piano prodigy who was on track to perform at the highest level.
-She was also a wife and mother before schizophrenia left her homeless and estranged from her children due to her increasingly violent temper.
+She was also a wife and mother before schizophrenia left her homeless and estranged from her children.

 By the time Norma reached age 80, she was the longest term resident of the shelter and the oldest woman living there.
 Norma made such an impact on the other residents of the center that, when she was moved into hospice care due to advanced cancer, carloads of women from the shelter visited her every day.
 During Norma’s time in hospice she was also reunited with her two daughters.